 Use the following guidelines for employees who are currently on a military leave of absence :

 Employers paying WRS employee-required contributions (EERC) because of a collective bargaining agreement:

 - Continue to report that employee as active by reporting earnings on the Monthly Remittance Report and remit WRS employer- and employee-required contributions.

 - Refer to chapter 7 of the Wisconsin Retirement System Administration Manual (ET-1127) for examples of situations in which an employer may pay the EERC.

 Employees making his or her own WRS employee-required contributions and going to perform uniformed services:

-- Employers report the employee according to the employer’s provision for less than 30-day military leave.
+- Employers report the employee according to the employer’s provision for to ensure employee receives full credit according to USERRA.
+P050-LOA transaction is not necessary.
 If there are no employer provisions, contact ETF.

 - No contributions are remitted while the employee is on military leave.
 Employees can choose to make up contributions (none, some or all) when they return to work.

 Please refer to chapter 22 of the Wisconsin Retirement System Administration Manual (ET-1127) or contact ETF’s employer Communication Center with questions at 1-877-533-5020.